geolffrey/FlightDataAccessor/doc/source/Overview.rst

 Parameters
 ----------

-The `Parameter` class within the `hdfaccess.parameter` module represents a parameter as defined within a logical frame layout or a `DerivedParameterNode` within the `FlightDataAnalyzer`.
+The `Parameter` class within the `hdfaccess.parameter` module represents a parameter's data and associated information.

 A `Parameter` object has the following attributes:

-* name - The name of the parameter.
+* `name` - The name of the parameter.
-* frequency - The frequency/sample rate which the parameter is recorded at.
+* `frequency` - The frequency/sample rate which the parameter is recorded at.
-* offset - The offset of the parameter in seconds within a superframe.
+* `offset` - The offset of the parameter in seconds within a superframe.
-* units - The unit of measurement the parameter is recorded in.
+* `units` - The unit of measurement the parameter is recorded in.
-* description - A description of the parameter.
+* `description` - A description of the parameter.
-* array - A `MaskedArray` or `MappedArray` containing the parameter's data.
+* `array` - A `MaskedArray` or `MappedArray` containing the parameter's data.
-* values_mapping - Optional.
-This attribute will contain the same values mapping as the parameter's array if it is a `MappedArray`.
+* `values_mapping` - Optional.
+If the parameter's array is a `MappedArray`, this attribute will contain `MappedArray's` values mapping.

 .. code-block:: python